awsdocs/amazon-rds-user-guide/doc_source/oracle-read-replicas.md

 ### AWS CLI<a name="oracle-read-replicas.changing-replica-mode.cli"></a>

 To change a read replica to mounted mode, set `--replica-mode` to `mounted` in the AWS CLI command [modify\-db\-instance](https://docs.aws.amazon.com/cli/latest/reference/rds/modify-db-instance.html)\.
-To change a mounted replica to read\-only mode, set `--replica-mode` to `read-only`\.
+To change a mounted replica to read\-only mode, set `--replica-mode` to `open-read-only`\.

 **Example**
 For Linux, macOS, or Unix: